 In 2000, she completed a detail assignment at the Office of FirstGov (http://www.firstgov.gov/) to establish requirements for an interagency Customer Relationship Management initiative, which expanded and became the USA Services eGov initiative.

 Sandy implemented numerous web sites for several companies and nonprofits throughout the United States.
 As an independent consultant, Sandy spearheaded the development and implementation for the joint partnership websites between Travisa Visa Services and 1) Sabre Virtually There, Inc.; and 2) Travelocity.
 She has also created websites for the American Friends Service Committee’s National Youth and Militarism Program in Philadelphia, and the Music Arts music school in Oak Ridge, Tennessee.

-In her spare time, she keeps very active developing websites and advertising campaigns for internet marketing products and services, and she enjoys playing with her kittens/cat, weightlifting, high-intensity interval training, running/jogging/walking, hiking, cooking, intermittent fasting, reading, listening to audio books, and rolling around in her convertible Mini Cooper S (with the top down, of course!) 😉
+In her spare time, she keeps very active developing websites and advertising campaigns for internet marketing products and services, and she enjoys playing with her cats, weightlifting, high-intensity interval training, running/jogging/walking, hiking, cooking, intermittent fasting, reading, listening to audio books, and rolling around in her convertible Mini Cooper S (with the top down, of course!) 😉